Cedar-Riverside, Minneapolis: Further area development

+Geography

+Cedar-Riverside is located in Minneapolis City Council Wards 2 and 6, represented by Robin Wonsley and Jamal Osman, respectively.
+It is also in state legislative district 60B.

 The neighborhood is part of the University community, and is dominated by the West Bank campus of the University of Minnesota's Minneapolis campus, which includes the Law School, Carlson School of Management, Hubert H. Humphrey Institute of Public Affairs, and West Bank Arts Quarter.
 The East and West Bank of the U of M are connected by the Washington Avenue Bridge.
 The acquisition of a number of residential blocks by the University for expansion of the West Bank campus was controversial in the 1960s.

 The neighborhood is also home to Augsburg University, a private liberal arts college.

 It is served by the Blue and Green light rail lines.
-Two popular mixed-use bike/pedstrian paths, Hiawatha LRT Trail and Samatar Crossing, also connect the neighborhood to the downtown area and to neighborhoods further south.
+Two popular mixed-use bike/pedestrian paths, Hiawatha LRT Trail and Samatar Crossing, also connect the neighborhood to the downtown area and to neighborhoods further south.

 Demographics

 In the late 19th century, Cedar-Riverside had a sizable Scandinavian immigrant community, most of whose members labored in the Mississippi River's lumber and milling industries.
 It later evolved into a hub for intellectuals, hippies, radical activists, actors, musicians and artists during the 1960s and 70s.
 In keeping with its tradition of ethnic and cultural diversity, the neighborhood is today home to the largest immigrant community in the Twin Cities.
 Somalis are now the predominant minority group in the area, resulting in the neighborhood being nicknamed "Little Mogadishu."

 According to U.S. Census data from the 2017 to 2021 periods, about 51.7% of residents were female and 48.3% were male.
 Around 39% of residents were foreign-born, the vast majority being of East African extraction.
 Around 54% of the Cedar-Riverside population spoke a language other than English.
-According to the American Community Survey 5-year estimates (2016-2020), the top non-English languages spoken in the Cedar-Riverside neighborhood are Somali (spoken by 47.3% of the population), Oromo (5.5%), Arabic (4.3%), Amharic (2.1%) and Spanish (1.4%).
+According to the American Community Survey 5-year estimates (2016–2020), the top non-English languages spoken in the Cedar-Riverside neighborhood are Somali (spoken by 47.3% of the population), Oromo (5.5%), Arabic (4.3%), Amharic (2.1%) and Spanish (1.4%).
 25% cannot speak English fluently.
 32.4% of residents have less than a high school degree.
 41.4% of households do not own a car.

 The neighborhood's overall population has risen at a moderate but steady rate, from 6,368 in 1990 to 9,000 in 2020.